imisrac/aldihomework/1_task/manual_test.md

 **Expected Result:**

-* The shopping list in Browser B should show the same product (“Tomatoes”).
+* The shopping list in Browser B should show the same and only product (“cider”).
-* List data is synced across browsers/devices for the same account.

 ### **Test Case 6: Verify shopping list persistence after logout & login**